git-zodyac/illuma/TROUBLESHOOTING.md

 @NodeInjectable()
 class MyService {
   constructor() {
-    // ❌ This will throw [i501] - in constructor
+    // ✅ This is valid - in constructor
     const logger = nodeInject(Logger);
   }

   doSomething() {
-    // ❌ This will throw [i501] - in method
+    // ❌ This is not – will throw [i501]
     const logger = nodeInject(Logger);
   }
 }